 - 4.1 Listed bodies are required to publish and use information on the composition of their Members to promote greater diversity of Board membership.
 This information is to be gathered by Scottish Ministers and then provided to public bodies, to enable public bodies to report on steps taken, or intended to be taken, towards ensuring diversity in relation to the protected characteristics of those members. - 4.2 During 2016 Tactran provided Scottish Government with the relevant contact information for all of its Board Members, to enable collection of this information.
 At the time of publishing this report the relevant information to enable reporting on this Specific Duty is awaited.
-The Scottish Government has indicated that further work will be undertaken during 2017 with listed authorities on the process for gathering Board diversity data and the mechanism for providing information to Boards.
-In the meantime listed bodies are required to publish information on Board gender composition which, at 30 April 2017, was as follows:-
+The Equality & Human Rights Commission produced guidance on Board Diversity and the Public Sector Equality Duty published in October 2016, which the Partnership has since followed in seeking Council appointed members and making appointments of non-Council members.
+As a position statement, listed bodies are required to publish information on Board gender composition which, at 30 April 2018, was as follows :-

 Female No. Male No. Total

-Councillor Members 2 8 10
+Councillor Members 1 9 10

-Non-Councillor Members 1 4 5
+Non-Councillor Members 1 3 4

-3 (20%) 12 (80%) 15
+2 (14%) 12 (86%) 14

-- 4.3 The Council elections in May 2017 will, in turn, lead to appointment of Councillor members to serve on positions which make up two-thirds of the Tactran Board (10 out of 15 members).
-The Councillor member appointments to be made in June 2017 will continue through until the next Council elections in 2022. - 4.4 A combination of existing Councillor members not seeking re-election, coupled with the potential for electoral change, may lead to changes to the existing membership and, potentially, composition of the Partnership Board.
-Upon confirmation of Councillor appointments to the new Partnership Board after the Council elections in May 2017, consideration will be given to further actions necessary to promote greater diversity of Board membership, having regard to progress made by Scottish Ministers on the provision of information on the protected characteristics of Board members.
-Consideration will also be given to development of Succession Planning, as recommended in Guidance issued by Scottish Government and EHRC. - 4.5 In the meantime the Partnership will request that partner Councils have regard to both the principles of improving the diversity of public sector Boards and also relevant member skills and experience, as recommended in the Succession Planning Toolkit, when making their Councillor appointments to the next Tactran Partnership Board after the May 2017 Council elections.
+- 4.3 The Council elections in May 2017 led to the appointment of Council members to serve on positions which make up two-thirds of the Tactran Board (10 out of 15 members).
+The Council member appointments made in June 2017 will continue through until the next Council elections in 2022 subject to vacancies occurring and replacements being nominated by the constituent Councils. - 4.4 A combination of existing Council members not seeking re-election, coupled with the effects of electoral change, has led to changes to the existing membership and, potentially, composition of the Partnership Board.
+As vacancies arise, consideration will be given to further actions necessary to promote greater diversity of Board membership, having regard to progress made by Scottish Ministers on the provision of information on the protected characteristics of Board members.
+Consideration will also be given to development of Succession Planning, as recommended in Guidance issued by Scottish Government and EHRC along with targeted advertising for the appointment of non- Council Board appointments.

-4.6 As a positive demonstration of its commitment to promoting greater diversity of Board membership the Partnership, in responding to the recent Scottish Government consultation on Draft Gender Representation on Public Boards (Scotland) Bill (2016), fully supported the aims and objectives of the Bill and requested that Tactran be included as a listed public body within Schedule 1 of the Bill.
+- 4.5 With regard to Council nominated vacancies, the Partnership will request that partner Councils have regard to both the principles of improving the diversity of public sector Boards and also relevant member skills and experience, as recommended in the Succession Planning Toolkit, when making their Councillor appointments and any replacements to the Tactran Partnership Board going forward. - 4.6 As a positive demonstration of its commitment to promoting greater diversity of Board membership the Partnership, in responding to the recent Scottish Government consultation on Draft Gender Representation on Public Boards (Scotland) Bill (2016), fully supported the aims and objectives of the Bill and requested that Tactran be included as a listed public body within Schedule 1 of the Bill.
 The Bill, as issued for consultation, had not included RTPs as listed bodies and the Partnership Board considered that, in line with and to be consistent with its other equalities duties and obligations, Tactran should be specifically included as a listed body.